Daytona

 In short

-Daytona — Secure sandbox infrastructure for executing AI-generated code at scale.
-Best for AI agent builders needing safe, fast code execution environments, Developers running AI-generated code from LLMs at scale, Teams building autonomous coding agents with stateful sessions.
+Daytona — Secure infrastructure for running AI-generated code in sub-90ms sandboxes.
+Best for AI agent builders, Platform teams running AI evaluations, Coding agents with persistent sessions.
 Free to start; paid plans from $50/mo.

 What's new in Daytona